StanfordVL/taskonomy/taskbank/README.md

 ### Step 2: Install Requirements

-**Python**: see [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for a list of used packages.
+**Python**: see [`requirement.txt`](https://github.com/StanfordVL/taskonomy/blob/master/taskbank/requirement.txt) for complete list of used packages.
 We recommend doing a clean installation of requirements using virtualenv:
 ```bash
 conda create -n testenv python=3.4
 source activate testenv
 pip install -r requirement.txt
 ```

-You could also directly install the requirements through the following command if you dont want to do the above clean installation via virtualenv:
+If you dont want to do the above clean installation via virtualenv, you could also directly install the requirements through:
 ```bash
 pip install -r requirement.txt --no-index
 ```